Cerebrum internal capsule

 * Direct branch from the internal carotid artery

-* Branches from posterior communicating artery
+* Branches from the posterior communicating artery

 Posterior limb by: